 - Use smart cut and paste: When selected, this option causes PowerPoint to adjust the spacing of words and objects that you paste into your presentation.
 Smart cut and paste ensures that pasted content does not run up against other words or objects that appear before or after the content that you paste.
-Clear this check box if you want to cancel this automatic spacing.
+Deselect this checkbox if you want to cancel this automatic spacing.

-- Show Paste Options buttons: Select this check box to show the Paste Options button, as shown in Figure 4, below.
+- Show Paste Options buttons when content is pasted: Select this checkbox to show the Paste Options button, as shown in Figure 4, below.
 Do note that the Paste Options button shows contextual choices, and what you see in Figure 4 is only representative.
 The Paste Options button appears alongside text that you paste, allowing you to quickly choose between keeping the source formatting or pasting text only.
-Clear this check box to hide the Paste Options buttons.
+Clear this checkbox to hide the Paste Options buttons.

 Figure 4: Paste Options button